squirlyfoxy/Authorize/README.md

 # Authorize
-A role-based authentication library for .NET
+A role-based authentication library for .NET, currentry in active development